SonarSource/sonar-scanner-msbuild/sonar-docs/analysis/scan/sonarscanner-for-msbuild.md

 You can check which files the scanner will analyze by looking in the file .sonarqube\out\sonar-project.properties after MSBuild has finished.

-**Concurrent Analyses on the Same Build Machine**
-Concurrent analyses (i.e. parallel analysis of two solutions on the same build machine using a unique service account) are not supported by default by the Scanner for .NET.
-You can enable it as follows:

-1. Locate the folder containing the Scanner for .NET
-1. Go in the `Targets` folder and copy the folder `SonarQube.Integration.ImportBefore.targets`
-1. Paste it under your build tool global `ImportBefore` folder (if the folder doesn't exist, create it).
-   * For MSBuild, the path is `<MSBUILD_INSTALL_DIR>\<Version>\Microsoft.Common.targets\ImportBefore` where <MSBUILD_INSTALL_DIR> is:
-      * For v14, default path is: `C:\Program Files (x86)\MSBuild\14.0\Microsoft.Common.Targets\ImportBefore`
-      * For v15, default path is: `C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\MSBuild\15.0\Microsoft.Common.targets\ImportBefore` (for VS Community Edition)
-      * For v16, default path is: `C:\Program Files (x86)\Microsoft Visual Studio\2019\Enterprise\MSBuild\Current\Microsoft.Common.targets` (for VS Enterprise Edition)
-   * For dotnet, the path is `<DOTNET_SDK_INSTALL_DIR>\15.0\Microsoft.Common.targets\ImportBefore` where `<DOTNET_SDK_INSTALL_DIR>` can be found using the `dotnet --info` and looking for the Base Path property.

-The performance impact of this global installation for projects that aren't analyzed is negligible as this target is only a bootstrapper and will bail out nearly instantaneously when the `.sonarqube` folder is not found under the folder being built.

 **Using SonarScanner for .NET with a Proxy**
 On build machines that connect to the Internet through a proxy server you might experience difficulties connecting to {instance}.
 To instruct the Java VM to use the system proxy settings, you need to set the following environment variable before running the SonarScanner for .NET: